 Are outside sales no longer relevant?
 How do I get people to not slam the phone down every time I call them?
 I feel like I hate my job and I might have made a mistake.
 I feel like it’s so personal when they hang up on me.
 I hate making cold calls.

 What do I do?

-If you rely on calls for sales, you must know how to do cold calls.
-Whether you make them in the real estate market, the finance industry (such as insurance sales), or even car sales, any time there is a high-dollar ticket sale at stake via a cold call, you can use these tips to help you get out of your own way and make more effective cold calls.
+If you rely on cold calls for sales, you must know how to do cold calls.
+Whether you make cold calls in the real estate market, the finance industry (such as insurance sales), or even car sales, any time there is a high-dollar ticket sale at stake via cold calls, you can use these tips to help you get out of your own way and make more effective cold calls.

 In this episode we talk about how to overcome the fear of feeling like a robot and getting yelled at when making cold calls.
 It’s not easy.
 By learning how to separate their reaction from your feelings about yourself, you begin to understand it is not personal when they hang up on you or tell you to not call…rather, it should be looked at as a game.

 By gamifying your cold calls, you’ll take a more fun approach to your calls, they won’t be so stressful, and you’ll get better results.
 The person on the other end of the line can tell if you’re stressed about making the call or if you’re enjoying yourself.
 Confidence is everything in sales, and these tips help you improve your confidence and make more sales.

 NOTE: Some links may be affiliate links, which means we get paid a commission when you purchase, but it the cost remains the same for you.